 “The reason why we as coaches use tempo is to specifically control the athlete.
 Tempo is an important tool which can not only help the athlete learn the movement, but also develop appropriate motor patterns and body control.” – OPEX Coach Mike Lee

 Tempo, also known as time under tension, is a programming tool which allows the coach to specifically alter and target specific results in an athletes program.
 Coaches who master tempo can use it to work the athlete’s position, mechanics, movement progression, metabolism, control, and absolute strength.
 It is critical to your success as a coach that you understand how to use tempo.

 Tempo is the rate or pace in which an activity is performed.
 Essentially, tempo and the way it is prescribed represents how long the muscle or group of muscles is under load or tension.
 Manipulating tempo can change the complete intent of the training program.
 Therefore, it is of the utmost importance that you understand this concept.
-Tempo represents the foundation of Functional Bodybuilding.
+Tempo is part of the foundation of how OPEX Coaches write programs.